Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/poltergeist-soul.md

 | 5 | Your skin gets a blue tint to it, and it's almost see-through. |
 | 6 | Objects around you rattle or tilt without being touched. |

-# Potent Incantations
+# Ghostly Magic
-Starting at 1st level, your sorcerer cantrips deal additional damage equal to your Charisma modifier.
+Starting at 1st level, immediately after you expend a spell slot of 1st level or higher, you can become invisible until the start of your next turn.
+The invisibility ends early if you attack or cast a spell.

+If casting the spell already grants you invisibility, you instead gain a flying speed equal to your walking speed until the end of your turn.
+At the end of your turn, you fall if you are still aloft unless you can stop the fall.

 # Animate Object
 Starting at 6th level, you can use your action to animate one Medium or smaller object for 1 minute, as per the [[Animate Objects]] spell.
 This effect ends early if you use this feature again.